maxibide/my-web-development-journey/README.md

 * [22 June, 2021]: Finally!
 With the Design Your Own Grid-Based Framework project in Sass I have finished the HTML & CSS course in **The Odin Project**.
 In **freeCodeCamp** I had already finished it two years ago.
 I still have a lot of details to learn, but I think I finished the course with a much deeper understanding of HTML and CSS, and especially technologies like Bootstrap and Sass.
 Now comes the most interesting part: here we go JavaScript!

+* [23 July, 2021]: At last, I have finished the first JavaScript project in **The Odin Project**.
+The project itself took me little time to complete, as JavaScript wasn't enterely new for me (I've had already finished **freeCodeCamp's** course a couple of years ago).
+But I took some time to make a more profound read on the basics.
+So far, so good.

 # Projects

 ## The Odin Project